Colors Flower Facts Flower Information

 Growing Zone: 3-9

-The darkest (naturally colored) “black” rose on the market today is the ‘Black Baccara’ Rose, which features dark maroon petals.
-The velvety petals look even more spectacular on their semi-glossy dark green leaves.
-This hybrid tea rose grows up to 6 feet tall.
+The darkest (naturally colored) “black” rose on the market today is the ‘Black Baccara’ rose, which features dark maroon petals.
+The velvety petals look even more spectacular thanks to the contrast provided by their semi-glossy dark green leaves.
+This hybrid tea rose grows up to six feet tall, and continues to produce flowers from spring through fall.

 Sunlight: Full sun